openfl/lime/README.md

     haxelib dev lime lime

-If Aether is installed, you can build the binaries using "aether rebuild":
+You can build the binaries using "lime rebuild":

-    aether rebuild lime windows
+    lime rebuild lime windows
-    aether rebuild lime linux -64 -release -clean
+    lime rebuild lime linux -64 -release -clean

+If you make modifications to the tools, you can rebuild them like this:

+    lime rebuild tools

 On a Windows machine, you should have Microsoft Visual Studio C++ (Express is just fine) installed.
 You will need Xcode on a Mac.
 To build on a Linux machine, you may need the following packages (or similar):